thaume/thaume.github.io/_posts/2013-12-12-es6-modules-and-emberjs-a-taste-of-the-future-part-2.md

 <script>window.App = require('appkit/app')["default"].create();</script>
 {% endhighlight %}

-The last thing you need to do now is to run <code class="language-bash"><span class="token tag">grunt server</span></code> in your terminal (from the root of the [git you cloned](https://github.com/thaume/emberjs-es6-modules)), and let the Ember App Kit drive you throught ES6 modules transpiled to AMD inside of your browser, have fun !
+The last thing you need to do now is to run <code class="language-bash">grunt server</code> in your terminal (from the root of the [git you cloned](https://github.com/thaume/emberjs-es6-modules)), and let the Ember App Kit drive you throught ES6 modules transpiled to AMD inside of your browser, have fun !

 I want a [DEMO LINK](http://thau.me/demo/emberjs-es6/) !